-You may instruct us to remove any previous consent you provided to receive marketing communications from us as set out in the 'Opt Out' section above.
+You may instruct us to remove any previous consent you provided to receive marketing communications from us as set out in section 12 above.

-You can obtain further general information about your privacy rights and privacy law from the Office of the Australian Information Commissioner ("OAIC") by:
+You can obtain further general information about your privacy rights and privacy law from the OAIC by: